michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0136.md

 - n: dissolute indulgence in sensual pleasure
 - n: the process of going into solution
 ### Family
+- dissolution: dissolutions+
-dissolution: dissolutions+;dissolve: dissolution, dissolvable, dissolved, dissolvent, dissolver, dissolves, dissolving;dissolved: undissolved;dissolvent: dissolvents;dissolver: dissolvers
+- dissolve: dissolution, dissolvable, dissolved, dissolvent, dissolver, dissolves, dissolving
+- dissolved: undissolved
+- dissolvent: dissolvents
+- dissolver: dissolvers
 ### Examples
 - Cook County court records show that Jesse Jackson Jr. filed a petition for dissolution of marriage Monday citing “irreconcilable differences.”
 - The protests led to the dissolution of the SDP government.